Thursday, June 28, 2018

 "Must higher level biological processes always be derivable from lower level data and mechanisms, as assumed by the idea that an organism is completely defined by its genome?
 Or are higher level properties necessarily also causes of lower level behaviour, involving actions and interactions both ways?
 This article uses modelling of the heart, and its experimental basis, to show that downward causation is necessary and that this form of causation can be represented as the influences of initial and boundary conditions on the solutions of the differential equations used to represent the lower level processes.
 These insights are then generalized.
 A priori, there is no privileged level of causation.
 The relations between this form of ‘biological relativity’ and forms of relativity in physics are discussed.
 Biological relativity can be seen as an extension of the relativity principle by avoiding the assumption that there is a privileged scale at which biological functions are determined."

-Genetic mutations are rare and usually harmful.
-Changes can be made, but new genetic information cannot be added to an organism's genetic code (which is what is required for macroevolution to work).
+Genetic mutations are rare, and, whenever they do occur, usually cause harm to living organisms.
+Changes can be made, but new genetic information cannot be added to an organism's genetic code (which is what is required for the sort of evolution touted by Darwin to work).
 How did mammals reproduce before they somehow evolved into a male and female of the species?
 Did some mysterious creature that had both pairs of genitalia have intercourse with itself?
+Did DNA (which produces proteins) come first or did proteins (which are required in order for life to exist) come first?
 How could the precise, natural process of blood clotting arise from blind, unguided chance?
-Why is it that some organisms have supposedly evolved to a certain state of complexity over millions of years just to cease in the process since (we have found snakes and spiders that are dated back millions of years that are the same today as they were back then)?
+Why is it that some organisms have supposedly evolved to a certain state of complexity over millions of years just to cease in the process since (e.g. we have found snakes and spiders that are dated back millions of years that are the same today as they were back then)?
 How does one account for the fact that humans have characteristics that provide no advantages for survival such as music and religion?
-Which elements and compounds were included in the primordial soup?
-Where did life begin?
-These are only a few of the several questions that render naturalistic evolution inadequate as a scientific postulate.
-Norman L. Geisler and Frank Turek raise other issues:
+Why do we find other animals species cute?
+These are only a few issues that render naturalistic evolution inadequate as a scientific postulate.
+Norman L. Geisler and Frank Turek raise other points that are worthy of consideration:

 "Darwinism asserts that only materials exist, but materials don’t have morality.
 How much does hate weigh?
 Is there an atom for love?
 What’s the chemical composition of the murder molecule?
 These questions are meaningless because physical particles are not responsible for morality.
 If materials are solely responsible for morality, then Hitler had no real moral responsibility for what he did—he just had bad molecules.
 This is nonsense, and everyone knows it.
 Human thoughts and transcendent moral laws are not material things any more than the laws of logic and mathematics are material things.
 They are immaterial entities that cannot be weighed or physically measured.
 As a result, they can’t be explained in material terms by natural selection or any other atheistic means."
 (I Don’t Have Enough Faith to Be an Atheist, p.
 187)

 The overall design and complexity of our universe cannot simply be accounted for in an atheistic evolutionary worldview.
 Naturalists have ascribed the role of creation and the reason for our finely-tuned universe to mere accidents.
-Thus, proponents of Darwinism have literally attributed to chance the power of producing intelligent, functional, meaningful systems.
+Thus, proponents of Darwinism have literally attributed to blind chance the power of producing intelligent, functional, meaningful systems.
+If "blind" is not a proper word to use in describing "chance" in creating our universe, then what other word would better fit the bill?
+It is not as though "chance" has any mind of its own to make decisions for itself.
+This is nothing short of creating myths.
 The origin and history of life on earth cannot be satisfactorily explained by natural selection, mutations, and genetic exchange alone.
 It would be more proper to treat the Theory of Evolution as a testable hypothesis than a worldview.

 Science does not say anything by itself.
 It is the scientists who interpret available data in accordance with their underlying philosophical presuppositions about life that speak.
 Our scientific reasoning will inevitably be colored by our preconceptions about reality.
 Scientific data is subject to interpretation.
 Everybody brings a set of foundational assumptions to the table in the process of scientific investigation.
 There are basic facts of science that everybody agrees on such as the existence of gravity and the movement of tectonic plates.
 However, a person either studies the natural world with the belief in a Creator or no Creator at all.